ironsheep/P2-vscode-langserv-extension/Migrate-v230.md

 **NOTE**: The `pnut_v43` value in this new file MUST match your exact PNut version!
 If is does not then this script will NOT work!
 Please edit this file if it doesn't match.

+## One last thing

+I've put together another page with some notes worth mentioning after I wrote all of this.
+If you haven't read that page yet, please review [v2.3.x Build System Notes](BuildSystemNotes.md)

 ## Congratulations

-That's it you should be ready to use all compilers on your plaform to build, download and run P2 code using VSCode.
+That's it you should be ready to use all compilers on your platform to build, download and run P2 code using VSCode.

 ## License